Corporate Governance Guidelines

-The Board has established the following committees to assist it in discharging its responsibilities: an Audit Committee; an Compensation Committee; and a Nominating and Governance Committee.
+The Board has established the following standing committees to assist it in discharging its responsibilities: an Audit Committee; an Compensation Committee; and a Nominating and Governance Committee.
 In addition, the Board may, from time to time, establish or maintain additional committees as it deems appropriate and delegate to such committees such authority permitted by applicable law and EA's bylaws as the Board sees fit.

 The number and content of committee meetings and other matters of committee governance will be determined by each committee in light of the authority delegated by the full Board to the committee, the committee's charter, if any, approved by the Board, and legal, regulatory, accounting or governance principles applicable to that committee's function.
 EA will provide to each committee access to employees and other resources to enable committee members to carry out their responsibilities.
 The full authority and responsibilities of each committee is fixed by resolution of the full Board and the committee's charter, if any.